HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 The universe of all voters who, if they appeared at a voting location, would have the legal right to [vote](#vote) a countable [ballot](#ballot).
 This would include those who do not appear in the list of [eligible voters](#eligiblevoters) because they live in a same-day registration or no registration state and did not or could not register ahead of time.

 ## <a name="encryption"></a>encryption
-Cryptographic process of transforming data (called “plaintext”) into a form (called “ciphertext”) that conceals the data’s original meaning to prevent it from being known or used.
+Cryptographic process of transforming data (called â€œplaintextâ€�) into a form (called â€œciphertextâ€�) that conceals the dataâ€™s original meaning to prevent it from being known or used.
 [Encryption](#encryption) provides [confidentiality](#confidentiality) protection.

 ## <a name="endorsement"></a>endorsement
 Approval by a political party, for example, as the [candidate](#candidate) that the party fields in a particular [contest](#contest) or as the [candidate](#candidate) that should receive straight party votes.
 See also: [affiliation](#affiliation).